All cats are born with the ability to jump. In fact, have you ever come across a cat that doesn’t jump?

 All cats have shoulder blades that help them to be more agile.

-Cats shoulder blades are attached to muscle, rather than the cats skeleton.
 This allows them to flex their bodies, and either twist and jump at crazy angles, whilst also being capable of fitting through gaps you never thought would be possible!

 Best Jumping Cat Breeds

 The table below shows which cat breeds have more athletic prowess, and are likely to jump higher than other cat breeds (source 1).

 |Egyptian Mau||Athletic and agile.
 Fastest domestic cat in |

 the world, running up to 30mph!
 Very

 cat.
 Their muscular body, strong slim

 |Savannah||Long body and long legs, help them |

 jump higher.
 The naturally inquisitive